cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 ---

 ### ^ VRChat
-- Testing GE-Proton10-15-rtsp18 since it's the [recommended fork for VRChat](https://lvra.gitlab.io/docs/vrchat/#recommended-proton).
+- Testing GE-Proton10-15-rtsp18 (RTSP is the [recommended fork for VRChat](https://lvra.gitlab.io/docs/vrchat/#recommended-proton))
     - Formerly used GE-Proton9-20-rtsp16.
 - Uses the following launch options based on [gamemoderun](https://github.com/FeralInteractive/gamemode):
     - `gamemoderun %command% --enable-avpro-in-proton --disable-amd-stutter-workaround --enable-hw-video-decoding --enable-debug-gui`
     - I have world debug GUIs on since I make worlds and I think they're neat to have.
-- World "Connecting" screens look mostly like they are intended to, unlike in OpenComposite.
-  - The world thumbnail colours are just a bit off.
+- World "Connecting" screen thumbnails' colours are just a bit off.
 Gamma issue?
 Wrong colour space?
-- Some videos (non-16:9?) don't display at all and cause my world's video player to display the Audio Only image, while on PICO Standalone and Windows they show a letterboxed image.
+- (todo: re-test on Proton10) Some videos (non-16:9?) don't display at all and cause my world's video player to display the Audio Only image, while on PICO Standalone and Windows they show a letterboxed image.
     - Exhibited on ProTV 3 in [my home world](https://vrchat.com/home/launch?worldId=wrld_f79b0387-d681-409a-bbe8-4a40cc8528ce).
+- Full-body tracking (FBT):
+  - Works fine with my chosen branch of XRizer.

 ### [ToN Save Manager](https://github.com/ChrisFeline/ToNSaveManager) for Terrors of Nowhere (VRChat)
 - I run this via [Protontricks](https://github.com/Matoking/protontricks) inside the VRChat prefix (appid 438100).